rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 pointer types, such as `Mutex<T>` and `Arc<T>`, that are safe to use in concurrent contexts.
 The type system and the borrow checker ensure that the code using these solutions won’t end up with data races or invalid references.
-Once we get our code to compile, we can rest assured that it will happily run on multiple threads without the kinds of hard-to-track-down bugs common in other languages.
+Once you get your code to compile, you can rest assured that it will happily run on multiple threads without the kinds of hard-to-track-down bugs common in other languages.
 Concurrent programming is no longer a concept to be afraid of: go forth and make your programs concurrent, fearlessly!